 4. Hempel’s ravens

-So he tramps about his village over the next couple of days, trying to spot as many ravens as he possibly can.
-Unfortunately, through a combination of bad luck and being unsure where to look, he fails to find a single raven.
+So he tramps about his village over the next few days, trying to spot as many ravens as he can.
+Unfortunately, through a lack of luck and knowledge of where to look, he fails to find a single one.
 Nor does he know how many ravens nest in his village, really.

-Accordingly, he gleefully reasons, any evidence for the second proposition will equally be evidence for the first!
+As he says, neither proposition can be true without the other being true as well.
+Accordingly, he reasons, any evidence for the second proposition will automatically be evidence for the first!

-Accordingly, he reminds himself, he should now be increasingly confident that all the ravens in his village are black!
+Accordingly, he reminds himself, he should now be just as confident that all the ravens in his village are black!

 At this point, however, the absurdity of it all began to sink in.
-Could a neighbouring herd of pink pigs, for example, really constitute any evidence (whatever) for the proposition that all the ravens in his village were black?
-It seemed a little hard to believe.
+Could a white shoe, for example, constitute any

-And yet what was wrong with his reasoning?
-A herd of pink pigs surely helps confirm the proposition that all non-black things are non-ravens.
-So it must also help confirm the proposition that all ravens are black, since this is a logically equivalent proposition, just worded in a different way.
+And yet what was wrong with the man’s reasoning?
+If a black raven can contribute towards raising your confidence that all ravens are black, then a non-black, non-raven (such as a white shoe) ought likewise to raise your confidence that all non-black things are non-ravens.
+So it should also raise your confidence that all ravens are black, since this is a logically equivalent proposition, just worded in a different way.